 On April 23, 2020, former Mission Produce, Inc. employees filed a class action lawsuit in the Superior Court of the State of California for the County of Los Angeles against us alleging violation of certain wage and labor laws in California, including failure to pay all overtime wages, minimum wage violations, and meal and rest period violations, among others.
 Additionally, on June 10, 2020, former Mission Produce, Inc. employees filed a class action lawsuit in the Superior Court of the State of California for the County of Ventura against us alleging similar violations of certain wage and labor laws.
 The plaintiffs in both cases seek damages primarily consisting of class certification and payment of wages earned and owed, plus other consequential and special damages.
 While the Company believes that it did not violate any wage or labor laws, it nevertheless decided to settle these class action lawsuits.
-In May 2021, the plaintiffs in both class action lawsuits and the Company agreed preliminarily to a comprehensive settlement to resolve both class action cases for a total of \$0.8 million, which the Company recorded as a loss contingency in selling, general and administrative expenses in the consolidated statements of comprehensive income during the three months ended April 30, 2021.
+In May 2021, the plaintiffs in both class action lawsuits and the Company agreed preliminarily to a comprehensive settlement to resolve both class action cases are settlement to resolve both class action cases are settlement to resolve both class action lawsuits and the Company agreed preliminarily to a comprehensive settlement to resolve both class action cases are settlement to resolve both class action cases.
 The parties executed a stipulation of settlement agreement on such terms in November 2021.
-This preliminary settlement is subject to approval by the applicable courts.
+This preliminary settlement was approved by the applicable courts in October 2022 and is subject to final approval which is currently estimated to be in the spring of 2023.